Skip Navigation

 Standard 3

-Integrate consumerism / entrepreneurship and careers related to housing and interior design.
+Integrate consumerism/entrepreneurship and careers related to the interior design industry.

 1. Explore the cost associated with owning a home and/or business.